a-sit-plus/signum/docs/docs/indispensable-asn1.md

 * `Asn1Time` maps from/to kotlinx-datetime `Instant`s and supports both UTC time and generalized time

-The `asn1.encoding` package contains the ASN.1 builder DSL, as well as encoding and decoding functions -- both for whole ASN.1 elements, as wells as for encoding/decoding primitive data types to/from DER-conforming byte arrays.
+The `asn1.encoding` package contains the ASN.1 builder DSL, as well as encoding and decoding functions -- both for whole ASN.1 elements, as well as for encoding/decoding primitive data types to/from DER-conforming byte arrays.
 Most prominently, it comes with ASN.1 unsigned varint and minimum-length encoding of signed numbers.

 ## ASN.1 Core

-The ASN.1 engine allows decoding and encoding arbitrary structures from/to ByteArrays, kotlinx.io `Source` and `Sink`.
+The ASN.1 engine allows decoding and encoding arbitrary structures from/to `ByteArray`s, as well as kotlinx.io `Source` and `Sink`.

 Relevant _Indispensable_ classes like `CryptoPublicKey`, `X509Certificate`, `Pkcs10CertificationRequest`, etc. all
 implement `Asn1Encodable` and their respective companions implement `Asn1Decodable`.